 - Getting less than your home is worth at sale

-Take advantage of home inspectors, instant valuation tools, and other resources to give yourself a clear picture of your situation before you make decisions.
+You can take advantage of home inspectors, instant valuation tools, and other resources to give yourself a clear picture of your situation before you make decisions.

 Third, remember that selling to an iBuyer is not the expensive, drawn-out process you probably expect.
 Unlike traditional sales, there are: